unvariant/ctf/googlectf-2022/hardware/weather/README.md

 ![eeprom_read_desc.png](static/eeprom_read_desc.png)

+The reason the returned data changed when a `1` was written into device 33 was because it was selecting a different page to read from, and 64 bytes of data followed by 64 bytes of `0` were always returned because the eeprom only allowed reading up to 64 bytes.
 To make sure that this was really the eeprom I dumped as much data from the eeprom as possible and attempted to decompile it using ghidra.
 ```python
 from pwn import *
 io = remote("weather.2022.ctfcompetition.com", 1337)